pascallino/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-We're moving to Discord!
-In a few days, we will be leaving Slack in favor of Discord 🎉 Click here for more information
-0x11.
-What happens when you type google.com in your browser and press Enter DevOps
-Network
-SysAdmin
- By: Sylvain Kalache
- Weight: 1
- Project will start Oct 9, 2023 6:00 AM, must end by Oct 16, 2023 6:00 AM
- Manual QA review must be done (request it when you are done with the project) Background Context
-Being a Full-Stack Software Engineer means you’re comfortable interacting with any layer of the stack.

 A way to easily assess this is to simply ask an engineer to explain how a software system works.
 They can have a general overview of the flow or can choose to dig deep in a certain area.